 On January 31, 2003, DOJ approved MPD's Use of Force Review Board General Order.
-In light of the facts of particular cases coming before it, the UFRB is charged with reviewing use of force investigation files in order to make determinations as to whether the force at issue was justified and to identify training needs, equipment upgrades, or policy modifications that may be necessary.
-Until recently, the UFRB typically met once a month and was comprised of five members of MPD's command staff, three of whom are permanent members and two seats which rotate among commanders from the districts, with a designated chairperson.
-The UFRB had been supported by a staff person who was an active investigator assigned to FIT.
+The UFRB is charged with reviewing use of force cases to determine whether the force used was justified and to identify training needs, equipment upgrades, or policy modifications that may be necessary.
+Until recently, the UFRB typically met once a month and was comprised of five members of MPD's command staff -- three permanent members and two seats that rotate among commanders from the districts, with a designated chairperson.
+The UFRB had been supported by a staff person who was an active FIT investigator.

-In our Tenth Quarterly Report, we concluded that the UFRB's meetings were not being conducted in a manner commensurate with the importance of the UFRB's function.78 In our Eleventh Quarterly Report, we reported several specific deficiencies in the UFRB's performance, including:
+In our Tenth Quarterly Report, we concluded that the UFRB's meetings were not being conducted in a manner commensurate with the importance of the UFRB's function.
+In our Eleventh Quarterly Report, we reported several specific deficiencies in the UFRB's performance, including: